-for effective resource allocations, and it increases the probability of a program's success.
-Service Strategies Are Not The Air Force and the Army train personnel to perform functions for UAS operations, such as operating the aircraft and performing maintenance.
-Fully Developed to Supply Because of the rapid growth of UAS programs, the number of personnel the Personnel Needed to required to perform these functions has substantially increased and the Support UAS Programs services have taken steps to train additional personnel.
+Service Strategies Are Not Fully Developed to Supply the Personnel Needed to Support UAS Programs The Air Force and the Army train personnel to perform functions for UAS operations, such as operating the aircraft and performing maintenance.
+Because of the rapid growth of UAS programs, the number of personnel required to perform these functions has substantially increased and the services have taken steps to train additional personnel.
 However, in service-level UAS vision statements, the Air Force and the Army have identified limitations in their approaches to provide personnel for UAS operations, but they have not yet fully developed strategies that specify the actions and resources required to supply the personnel needed to meet current and projected future UAS force levels.

 The Air Force, for example, has identified limitations in the approaches it has used to supply pilots to support the expanded Predator and Reaper UAS programs.
 Since the beginning of these programs, the Air Force has temporarily reassigned experienced pilots to operate UAS, and more recently, it began assigning pilots to operate UAS immediately after they completed undergraduate pilot training.
 Air Force officials stated that this initiative is intended to provide an additional 100 pilots per year on a temporary basis to support the expanding UAS programs.
 While the Air Force has relied on these approaches to meet the near-term increase in demand for UAS pilots, officials told us that it would be difficult to continue these practices in the long term without affecting the readiness of other Air Force weapon systems, since the pilots who are performing UAS operations on temporary assignments are also needed to operate other manned aircraft and perform other duties.

 In an attempt to develop a long-term, sustainable career path for UAS pilots, the Air Force implemented a new initiative in 2009 to test the feasibility of establishing a unique training pipeline for UAS pilots.
 Students selected for this pipeline are chosen from the broader Air Force officer corps and are not graduates of pilot training.
-At the time of our work, the Air Force was analyzing the operational effectiveness of those personnel who graduated from the initial class of the test training pipeline to determine if this approach could meet the long-term needs of the Air requests.
-Moreover, having a realistic estimate of projected costs makes
+At the time of our work, the Air Force was analyzing the operational effectiveness of those personnel who graduated from the initial class of the test training pipeline to determine if this approach could meet the long-term needs of the Air